-Coworkers have recently encouraged me to get onto facebook.
-As people who know me well know, I’ve never been a big fan of Social Networking sites, so I resisted facebook for a long time, just as I resisted MySpace and LinkedIn.
-Actually I resisted facebook longer, as I just got my profile up last week.
-I have always thought that social networking sites were a waste of time, that anyone who wanted to get ahold of me would easily find me on my blog.
+Coworkers have recently encouraged me to get onto Facebook.
+As people who know me well know, I’ve never been a big fan of Social Networking sites, so I resisted Facebook for a long time, just as I resisted MySpace and LinkedIn.
+Actually, I resisted Facebook longer, as I just got my profile up last week.
+I have always thought that social networking sites were a waste of time and that anyone who wanted to get ahold of me would easily find me on my blog.

-Yesterday however, I learned something while trying to fill in the holes in my facebook profile that shook that belief way beyond its core.
-Unlike the other social networking sites I’ve given in on and joined, Facebook has proved to be a wealth of information concerning people of my past that I haven’t found anywhere else.
+Yesterday, however, I learned something while trying to fill in the holes in my Facebook profile that shook that belief way beyond its core.
+Unlike the other social networking sites I’ve given in to and joined, Facebook has proved to be a wealth of information concerning people of my past that I haven’t found anywhere else.
 I found a group on the site called Leesburg Christian School, VA Grads, a whole group dedicated to people who graduated from the same school I did.
-I joined the group, and started adding old school friends to my friends list.
+I joined the group and started adding old-school friends to my friend list.

 Carl Sandberg was the teacher in charge of the computer lab when I attended Leesburg Christian School, actually to call him in charge of the lab was an understatement, Carl Sandberg was the computer department at Leesburg Christian School, and the man with the greatest dedication to education I’ve ever met.